-PET-326 Numerical Methods (3 CR)
+PET-401 Numerical Methods (3 CR)

 Use of numerical methods in a variety of petroleum engineering problems; numerical differentiation and integration; root finding; numerical solution of differential equations; curve fitting and interpolation.
+Lecture 3 hrs/wk,

-PET-319 Well Testing (2 CR)
+PET-430 Well Testing (3 CR)

+This course covers reservoir characterization by pressure test analysis.
 Introduce the students to the theory of well testing and its applications, emphasize the importance of well testing as a tool for reservoir description and evaluation, emphasize the importance of well testing as a diagnostic tool for evaluating the ability of a formation to produce reservoir fluids and monitoring well performance, emphasize the importance of properly designed, executed, and analyzed well tests to provide reservoir parameters and providing students the skills to integrate well testing with other petroleum disciplines.
+Lecture 3 hrs/wk.